PhD in Logistics and Supply Chain Management

 flechaquote-phd

-PhD students complete the necessary coursework during the first two years.
+PhD students complete the necessary coursework during the first three semesters.
 Specifically, during the first year, students take doctoral level courses offered at ZLC, while they typically spend one semester during the second year at the Massachusetts Institute of Technology (MIT).
 Some examples of such courses are probability and stochastic processes, empirical methods, integer and dynamic programming, inventory management and game theory.

-The last two years are dedicated to research.
-Each student is required to take and pass the qualification exam in order to become PhD candidates at the beginning of the fifth semester.
+The last three semesters are dedicated to research.
+Each student is required to take and pass the qualification exam in order to become PhD candidates at the beginning of the fourth semester.
 They are also expected to submit a proposal for the dissertation.

-The dissertations works are expected to be finished by students by the end of the fourth academic year.
+The dissertations works are expected to be finished by students by the end of the third academic year.

 Depending on the particular situation and subject to approval from the PhD Director, the Advisor and ZLC Director, students might be given the opportunity to have short research stays at other leading schools.